During the past few years, bone conduction glasses have been the spotlight everywhere.

 Yes, they are the same for sure.
 Also has been on Amazon since 2017.

-Yet this is the only decent bone conduction glasses with a sports style (apart from the to-be-released OptiShokz Revvez), suitable for cycling, running and all sorts of outdoor activities.
+Yet this is the only decent bone conduction glasses with a sports style (apart from OptiShokz Revvez, which mysteriously disappeared after 2020), suitable for cycling, running and all sorts of outdoor activities.
 Totally worth it considering its price.

 - Perfect style for outdoor activities